idesis-gmbh/BareBrowser/README.md

 every call the customer wanted to have just a simple window which does nothing more than open a new URL (given via command line) in the same window.

+Starting with version 2.0.0 any URL is handled by a chain of URL handlers.
+Every handler is a small piece of JavaScript and can easily be developed by users.
+This makes the browser more customizable and to some extent scriptable.

 SingleInstanceBrowser was developed in pure [TypeScript](http://www.typescriptlang.org) with minimal dependencies using [electron-typescript-template](https://github.com/idesis-gmbh/electron-typescript-template) and runs on the [Electron](https://electron.atom.io) platform.

-***Important notice:*** No special attempts have been made to make this browser secure for web browsing.
+***Important note:*** No special attempts have been made to make this browser secure for web browsing.
 Loaded pages can open new windows by default; all other options are set to their default values.
 See also
 [Electron BrowserWindow](https://electron.atom.io/docs/api/browser-window/)
 and
 [Electron &lt;webview&gt; Tag](https://electron.atom.io/docs/api/webview-tag/).
+SingleInstanceBrowser is by no means a complete replacement for regular browsers, it's meant to be a tool for specific tasks in defined environments.
+For normal surfing the web it's probably a better idea to use a regular browser.
 Use at your own risk!

 ## Documentation